 What happens if an item is overdue or lost?

-Failure to return materials will result in fines for all students and Courtesy patrons.
-Overdue books owned by APU are fined at 25¢ per day.
 Overdue Link+ books are fined at $1.00 per day.
 Overdue Media materials are fined at $1.00 per day.
-The maximum fine per item is $7.00 for APU owned books, and $15.00 for overdue LINK+ books.
+The maximum fine per item is $7.00 for APU owned material, and $15.00 for overdue LINK+ books.
 Materials will be billed for replacement and processing fees assessed if materials are excessively overdue.
 Return of the material will cancel the replacement fee, but the accrued overdue fine must be paid, if applicable.

 Lost materials must be reported immediately to the library.
-The minimum replacement cost for a lost book is $75.00 plus a $10.00 processing fee.
-The cost of replacing a Media item is $100.00 plus a $10.00 processing fee.
+The minimum replacement cost for an APU owned item is $95.00 plus a $20.00 processing fee.
 The library will adjust the replacement bill upward if these figures do not cover the cost of the item.
 Borrowers are responsible for replacing or paying for the repair of materials damaged while out on loan and no longer usable.
 A borrower may replace a lost or damaged item with a duplicate copy acceptable to the library.
 The library reserves the right to determine if the duplicate is acceptable.
 After supplying the replacement copy, the borrower is still responsible for all processing fees.